 - When the bacon is cooked, carefully remove the pan from the oven, and transfer the bacon to a plate lined with paper towels.
 When the bacon has had a few minutes to drain, cut the bacon and sausage into small bite-sized pieces.

 - Stir in the bacon and sausage, but be sure to reserve 1/4 cup of each for the top.

 - Stir in 6 eggs that have been slightly beaten.

-- At this point, if you are making this ahead, cover the casserole with foil and place in the refrigerator.
-About 30 minutes before you will bake it, remove it from the fridge so that it can start to come to room temperature.
+- At this point, if you are making this ahead, cover the casserole with foil and place it in the refrigerator.
+About 30 minutes before you bake it, remove it from the fridge so that it can start to come to room temperature.

-- Bake the casserole for 35-40 minutes, or until all of the cheese is melted and bubbling, and the casserole has set-up in the middle.
-You can either remove the casserole from the oven at this time, or turn on your broiler and broil the casserole for a few minutes to brown the cheese.
+- Bake the casserole for 35-40 minutes, or until all of the cheese is melted and bubbling and the casserole has set up in the middle.
+You can either remove the casserole from the oven at this time or turn on your broiler and broil the casserole for a few minutes to brown the cheese.

 - Allow the casserole to cool for a few minutes, then cut into pieces and serve.

 Recipe adapted from